History in the Heart of Philadelphia

 - Saturday – 10 a.m., 11 a.m. & 12 Noon.

-No tours are provided on Sundays, major holidays, when Masonic functions are taking place or during emergencies.
+No tours are provided on Sundays or Mondays, major holidays, when Masonic functions are taking place or during emergencies.
 Advanced notice requested for large group tours.
 Due to private events, tours may not always be given.
 Please call prior to your planned visit to confirm that a tour will be given on the day of your choice.

 For information regarding room rentals at the Masonic Temple, please call Trish Oakley at 215-988-1917.